fahdkmsft/azureml-previews/previews/registries/README.md

 ## ❗Important

-Preview docs for AzureML Registries has moved here: https://github.com/Azure/azureml-registries This page will no longer be maintained.
+Preview docs for AzureML Registries has moved here: https://github.com/Azure/azureml-registries.
+Contact mabales@microsoft.com for access.
+This page will no longer be maintained.

 ### Welcome